CaiLiLab/MuRaL/README.md

 After installing Miniconda, download or clone the MuRaL source code from github and go into the source code root folder 'MuRal-xxx/'.

 MuRaL supports training and prediction with or without CUDA GPUs.
-Please be aware that training/prediction without GPUs will take a much longer time.
+Please be aware that training tasks without GPUs could take a much longer time.
+For most models, prediction tasks can be done with only CPUs.

 Before installing MuRaL, use `conda` command from Miniconda to create an environment and install the dependencies.
 The dependencies are included in `environment.yml` (if using GPUs) or `environment_cpu.yml` (if CPU-only computing).
 Run one of the following commands to create a conda environment and install the dependencies (this may take >30 minutes depending on your internet speed):
 ```